 The Chase Oaks Summer Internship Program will help you grow in your knowledge and understanding of church ministry while participating in the planning and execution of ministry at Chase Oaks.
 You will experience a fun and exciting church culture that will give you a window into a possible future in vocational ministry.
 This is a paid internship for 10 weeks at 20 hours per week.
 The program will begin at the end of May.

-The Internship Program Application is currently closed.
+The Summer 2020 Internship Program Application is currently closed.
+Stay tuned for our next application season in 2021!

 The Chase Oaks Residency Program is a one-year intensive leadership program designed to provide real-life ministry experience, personal development, and leadership training for those pursuing vocational ministry.
 You will be equipped with both the personal and professional tools for a thriving future in ministry.
 This is a paid residency for one year at 25 hours per week.
 The program will begin in August.